Menamoste/Menamoste-software/README.md

 # Menamoste Image Editor
-An low level image Editor using only the SDL2.
+An simple, low level image editor using only the SDL2.

 ![Interface](result.png)
 ## Usage